jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

 author:
   - wei2912
   - jaffer1979
-  - "manu-27993"
+  - manu-27993
-summary: "Learn how to master the two commands that are often associated with file permissions manipulation - chmod and chown."
+summary: Learn how to master the two commands that are often associated with file permissions manipulation - chmod and chown.
-location: "_posts/commands/Chmod&Chown.md"
+location: _posts/commands/Chmod&Chown.md
 ---

 This was originally a class at [http://piratepad.net/NixTuts-LinuxCmdLine-9psZK](http://piratepad.net/NixTuts-LinuxCmdLine-9psZK), so feel free to visit it if you want to experience something more interactive.